 We want to ensure that disabled people get the best possible services available to them.

 A safe, disabled-friendly environment which provides opportunities for people with disabilities to develop and improve their skills.
-The aim is to help participants to earn an income through the products they make in order to increase their disability grants.
+The aim is to help participants to earn an income through the products they make to increase their disability grants.

 If you’re looking for a proper residential facility for your loved one, we have just the facilities you’re looking for.